 How to choose between a thesis and a non-thesis education degree program in Missouri?

-When choosing between a thesis and a non-thesis online education degree program in Missouri, consider your career goals first.
-Thesis programs typically require original research and are ideal if you plan to pursue a doctoral degree or work in academic settings.
-Non-thesis options usually focus on practical skills, appealing to educators aiming for leadership or curriculum roles.
+When choosing between a thesis and a non-thesis education degree program in Missouri, consider your career goals first.
+Thesis programs emphasize research and are ideal if you plan to pursue a doctorate or work in research-focused roles.
+Non-thesis options typically focus on practical skills and coursework, suitable for classroom teaching or administrative positions.

 What options do students based in Missouri have for studying education abroad?